National Food Security Act, 2013

-The National Food Security Act 2013, also known as Right to Food Act, is an Indian Act of Parliament which aims to provide subsidized food grains to approximately two thirds of the country's 1.2 billion people.
-It was signed into law on 12 September 2013, retroactive to 5 July 2013.
+The National Food Security Act, 2013 is an Indian Act of Parliament which aims to provide subsidized food grains to approximately two thirds of the country's 1.4 billion people.
+It was signed into law on 12 September 2013, effective retroactively from 5 July 2013.

 The National Food Security Act, 2013 (NFSA 2013) converts into legal entitlements for existing food security programmes of the Government of India.
 It includes the Midday Meal Scheme, Integrated Child Development Services scheme and the Public Distribution System.
 Further, the NFSA 2013 recognizes maternity entitlements.
 The Midday Meal Scheme and the Integrated Child Development Services Scheme are universal in nature whereas the PDS will reach about two-thirds of the population (75% in rural areas and 50% in urban areas).